 You can’t afford to take advantage of its perks.
 Many rewards cards offer lucrative perks, such as credit toward the cost of hotel activities or discounted airport lounge access.
 But the cost to access those perks may be too steep for you to use them.
 For example, a card may offer special perks at participating resorts, but if the properties are well beyond your budget, the perks won’t be of much use to you.

 You’re no longer having fun with your credit card.
 Finally, one of the most important factors to consider is whether you’re still enjoying your rewards card.
 Do you still feel a strong desire to use it?
 Or do you find yourself looking wistfully at more exciting cards?
 If you’re feeling bored by a credit card, then it may be time to close it and move on.

-To get a rough idea of your likely earnings, estimate your annual spending in a given rewards category, then multiply that figure by the earnings rate (in the case of miles or points, the number offered per dollar; in the case of cash back, the decimal equivalent of the percentage offered).
-If your rewards are not cash back, multiply the result by $.01, a typical rewards point value.
+To get a rough idea of your likely earnings, estimate your annual spending in a given rewards category.
+Then multiply that figure by the earnings rate (in the case of miles or points, the number offered per dollar; in the case of cash back, the decimal equivalent of the percentage offered).
+If your rewards are not cash back, multiply the result by $0.01, a typical rewards point value.

-First, you could negatively affect your utilization ratio—the percentage of your total available credit divided by any balances you may carry by—by reducing that total credit figure.
+First, reducing your total credit figure could negatively affect your utilization ratio—the percentage of your total available credit divided by any balances you carry.
 (Generally, the lower the ratio, the better.)